 Responsible coordinator of the module PH2273 is Jonathan Finley.

 Semiconductor based quantum photonic devices and circuits are highly promising for controlling light-matter interactions at the limit of single photons and individual electrons.
 Such systems provide wide scope for implementing various quantum (Q) information technologies, including Q-communication, Q-computation and exploring the fundamental properties of Q-matter.
 For example, they can be used for (i) the deterministic generation of quantum states of light and the efficient storage & retrieval of quantum information in memories built from trapped electron and nuclear spins, (ii) the construction of stable quantum photonic circuits for quantum information processing and simulation and (iii) engineering of the effective photon-photon interactions in optical cavities and (iv) their use for preparing and studying quantum many body physics in strongly interacting quantum fluids of light.

 The lecture will begin by introducing fundamentals including the optical control methods available from the "quantum optical toolbox" key theoretical aspects pertaining to light-matter couplings at the quantum limit.
 We will then move on to explore technological and materials aspects, including the techniques used to produce semiconductor-based Q light sources and Q photonic circuits, as well as quantum detectors of light that can be integrated into nanophotonic circuits.
-In the second half of the course, our attention will shift to the application of these key concepts in the fields of Q-communication, -metrology and -sensing.
+In the second half of the module, our attention will shift to the application of these key concepts in the fields of Q-communication, -metrology and -sensing.
 Finally, our attention will turn to strongly interacting quantum fluids of light in nanostructured semiconductor microcavities.
 Specific topics will include: